-After the Event (ATE) Insurance protect litigants in respect of adverse costs awarded against them in the event that their claim is unsuccessful.
+After the Event (ATE) Insurance protects litigants in respect of adverse costs awarded against them in the event that their claim is unsuccessful.
 It is usually the responsibility of the unsuccessful party in the litigation to have to pay a significant proportion of the winner’s costs, as well as their own.
 ATE Insurance offers a safeguard against all or part of that risk.

 Standard ATE cover will meet the other side’s costs, and sometimes cover can be extended to include an element of the litigant’s costs (e.g. Counsel’s fees) in investigating and pursuing the claim.